The Perfect Find: Plot

 Forty-year-old Jenna Jones, recently dumped by her long-time boyfriend Brian, finds herself starting over after her mother kicks her out.
 Moving back to New York City, she transitions into a career in beauty journalism.
 To secure a job, Jenna asks her frenemy, Darcy, for help and lands a position as Creative Director at Darzine on a three-month trial basis.

-One night, after a night out with friends, Jenna randomly kisses a man 15 years her junior.
-The next day, she arrives at work to meet Eric, the same younger man, who turns out to be Darcy’s son and the new videographer at the company.
+One night, after a night out with friends, Jenna meets, bonds with, and kisses a man 15 years her junior.
+The next day at work, she is introduced to the same younger man, who turns out to be Darcy’s son Eric and the new videographer at the company.

 Jenna and Eric begin collaborating on a rebranding campaign for the magazine’s subscription relaunch.
 They agree to keep their night together a secret.
 However, their first assignment—a visit to the elusive designer Greta Blumen—ends in failure, leading to a heated argument between the two.
 They don’t speak over the weekend but reconcile the following Monday.

 Jenna invites Eric and his friends to a dinner she’s hosting with her friends, hoping to introduce them to 50-year-old Jimmy, a perpetual bachelor with a chip on his shoulder.
 Jimmy antagonizes Eric, but after the dinner, Jenna and Eric spend some private time together.
 The next day, Jenna shares her passion for classic films and proposes a tribute to couture called Perfect Find, a campaign that draws on nostalgia for old-school glamor.
 They collaborate with designers and influencers to make the project a success.

 As they work together on the campaign, Jenna and Eric continue to grow closer.
 A celebration on the Brooklyn Bridge ends with them back at her apartment.
 Eric opens up about his father, Otis, who died when he was two, and shares his dream of making a film about him.
 Jenna tells him about her past with Brian, her college boyfriend turned high-profile partner, who she once thought would be her forever.